airbop/airbop-client/README.md

     static final String AIRBOP_APP_KEY = "3q158wj8-589d-5x94-a79y-8y1c04c3cb92";

+###### Step 4 – Enter your AirBop App Secret
+Locate the string constant definition named "AIRBOP_APP_SECRET" near the beginning of the class, and replace the text `<<REPLACE_ME>>` with your AirBop App Secret for the app that you previously added to your AirBop account.
+This value can be found on your app's "Info" and "Edit" tabs.

+Line containing value to replace:

+    static final String AIRBOP_APP_SECRET = <<REPLACE_ME>>;

+Replace `<<REPLACE_ME>>` with your AirBop App Secret, for example:

+    static final String AIRBOP_APP_SECRET = "3c4643055d38b7da8c175afe6288bThisIsNotARealSecret";

+## Required Headers

+When registering or unregistering with the AirBop servers the following headers are required:

+* x-app-key
+* x-timestamp
+* x-signature

+They are defined as follows:

+###### x-timestamp
+The timestamp of the message.
+Sent as the number of seconds since the Epoch, January 1, 1970 00:00 UTC.

+###### x-app-key
+Your AirBop App Key, which is created automatically by AirBop when you create a new app.
+It is shown on your app's "Info" and "Edit" tabs.

+###### x-signature
+An SHA256 hash constructed exactly as follows:

+    "POST" + request_uri + AIRBOP_APP_KEY + timestamp + request.body + AIRBOP_APP_SECRET

+An example implementation of this can be found in the `AirBopServerUtilities.java` class.
+Specifically the `constructSignatureURI` and `computeHash` functions.

 ## What is sent to the AirBop Servers

-When you run the AirBop client application the following information can be sent to the server as part of the post parameters during the registration process:
+When you run the AirBop client application the following information can be sent to the server as part of the post parameters during the registration process.
+The request body is sent in the JSON format.
+Examples of how to construct the request boy and post to the AirBop servers can be found in the `AirBopServerUtilities.java` class.

-###### reg
+###### country (optional)
-The registration ID received from the GCM servers.
-Described by in the [GCM Architectural Overview](http://developer.android.com/guide/google/gcm/gcm.html).
-You can get load this value from the GCM jar using the following:
-    GCMRegistrar.getRegistrationId(appContext);
+The [ISO 3166-1 alpha-2 country code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).
+This must be exactly two characters or it will be ignored.

-###### app
+###### label (optional)
-Your AirBop application key.
-You can read more about this on the [AirBop website](http://www.airbop.com/tutorials/getting-started).
+This is a 50 character string that can be used to 'tag' or 'group' devices.

 ###### lat (optional)
 The latitude value of the device.
 Stored as a float and accurate to one city block.